phn/pytpm/doc/overview.rst

-The macros for manipulating vectors and matrices, declared in :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, and :file:`m6.h`, have been re-written as C function, in :file:`src/v3Functions.c`, :file:`src/v6Functions.c`, :file:`src/m3Functions.c`, :file:`src/m6Functions.c` and corresponding headers in :file:`src/`.
+The macros for manipulating vectors and matrices, declared in :file:`v3.h`, :file:`v6.h`, :file:`m3.h`, and :file:`m6.h`, have been re-written as C function.
+They are available in :file:`src/v3Functions.c`, :file:`src/v6Functions.c`, :file:`src/m3Functions.c`, :file:`src/m6Functions.c` and corresponding headers in :file:`src/`.
 This was needed, since only simple macros can be wrapped with SWIG.

-The Python module *lib/utils.py*, contains implementation of various macros in TPM as Python functions.
+The Python module *lib/utils.py*, contains implementations of the rest of the macros in TPM, as Python functions.
 It also defines the :func:`pytpm.utils.convert` function.

 SWIG interface file and related header files are present in the